 A combination of whole wheat and almond flour makes it a guilt-free breakfast unless you decide to eat them all.
 Lol.

-Once again, remember to check Sarah’s blog, and don’t forget to share this recipe with your friends.
+Once again, remember to check Sarah’s blog, and don’t forget to share this vegan whole wheat and almond flour biscuits recipe with your friends.

 Thanks to Allison at The Triple Chocolate Kitchen for initiating the game!